rombrom/rombrom.com/src/posts/llm-lazy-brain-harmful-or-efficient.md

 incorporating the tool as a natural part of the body.

 Becoming skilled at something is all about finding a path for the brain to become lazy in performing something complex.
-That when seeing experts and professionals perform it always looks so easy, effortless.
+When seeing experts and professionals perform it always looks so easy, effortless.
 A key thing, however, is that they undertook a lot of effort to get to that point.
 They had to develop a true understanding first.